nexoedge/nexoedge/docs/user-doc/source/quick_setup.rst

 #.
 On the proxy machine, install and start the Samba SMB service.

-   - Download the SMB package (`ncloud-cifs.tar.gz`) and unpack it
+   - Download the SMB package (`nexoedge-cifs.tar.gz`) and unpack it

      .. code-block:: bash

-        $ tar zxf ncloud-cifs.tar.gz
+        $ tar zxf nexoedge-cifs.tar.gz

    - Move the folder `samba/` under `/usr/local/`